scipalo/Generalized-Constrained-Interpolation/README.md

 ### Material in main repository:
 * **Code** contains latest version of code in progress.
-* Paper **Generalized Constrained Interpolatio** is the main paper with description of the algotithm for implemetnation.
+* Paper **Generalized Constrained Interpolation** is main paper with descriptions of algotithms.
-* Paper **Constrain based interpolation** is the base paper for "Generalized Constrained Interpolation"
+* Paper **Constrain based interpolation** is base paper for "Generalized Constrained Interpolation"
 * In **Progress description** results of written code and yet unsolved problems are described.

 ### Running the algorithm: